Al-Anon/Alateen: Areas

 An Area comprises several Districts.
 (For example, Texas is divided into two Al-Anon and Alateen Areas, East and West.
 Each Texas Area has about a dozen Al-Anon and Alateen Districts, for a total of about 24 in the state.)
 Each Area has regular meetings (known as Assemblies) where Group Representatives (GRs) meet and vote on issues impacting that Area, host workshops and speakers and get Area information to bring back to their Groups.

 World Service

-At Area Assembly, GRs elect a Delegate to the annual World Service Conference (WSC).
+At Area Assembly, GRs elect a Delegate to the annual World Service Conference (WSC) (aka "The Conference").
 The WSC meets annually to interface with the World Service Office (WSO), which is managed by administrators and overseen by the Board of Trustees (who meet more regularly themselves).

 Democracy and accountability

 Al-Anon promotes democracy and accountability.
 According to one of its General Warranties of the Conference, "That though the Conference serves Al-Anon it shall never perform any act of government; and that like the fellowship of Al-Anon Family Groups which it serves, it shall always remain democratic in thought and action."
 Another states "That no Conference member shall be placed in unqualified authority over other members."

 According to Tradition Two of Al-Anon's Twelve Traditions: "Our leaders are but trusted servants—they do not govern."
 Tradition Nine says: "Our groups, as such, ought never be organized; but we may create service boards or committees directly responsible to those they serve."
 Districts and Areas are directly responsible to the Groups.

 The World Service Office (WSO) is accountable to the World Service Conference (WSC).
 The WSC is responsible to the Areas through elected Delegates and ultimately responsible to the Groups.
 According to Concept One of Al-Anon's Twelve Concepts of Service: "The ultimate responsibility and authority for Al-Anon world services belongs to the Al-Anon Groups."